When expecting a baby, everyone focuses on what the little one needs.

-That is why comfortable pajamas are among the top postpartum essentials for moms, and if they look pretty and are made for breastfeeding, they would not only be convenient but a bit of confidence boost during a time when a new mom needs it most.
+That is why comfortable pajamas are among the top postpartum recovery essentials, and if they look pretty and are made for breastfeeding moms, they would not only be convenient but a bit of confidence boost during a time when a new mom needs it most.

 Breastfeeding is a whole other world that begins after birth.
 Many moms think it will be as simple as latching the baby to their breasts, but it is much more than that.

-11. Nursing bra
+1. Nursing bra

 While breastfeeding, your breasts will be sore, especially in the beginning, so having good support for your aching breasts is a must.

 You can find them in various colors and designs, so they do not necessarily have to be dull or ugly.
 You can even get nursing push-up bras.

-12. Nursing pads
+2. Nursing pads

 During this time, you will notice that sometimes your breasts leak breast milk, and if you are not careful, your bra and clothes will be soaked.
 This is normal and part of the process, so be sure you have breast pads in your postpartum recovery kit.

 During breastfeeding, your baby will suck on your nipples frequently and sometimes too hard.
 The mix of breast milk and saliva and the sucking motion can cause sore nipples and sometimes even crack them.

 4. Breast pump

 Do not let excess breastmilk go to waste.
 There is a reason it is called “liquid gold” for a baby.

 Remember to get storage bags to place the breastmilk in.
 Do not forget to add the date and the ounces of each storage bag.
 Then, pop them in the fridge or in the freezer to store for a more extended period.

-So, while preparing to welcome your baby, always keep in mind that if you do not take care of yourself, it will make the experience much more difficult and ultimately affect the baby and the bonding process.
+So, while preparing to welcome your new baby, always keep in mind that if you do not take care of yourself, it will make the experience much more difficult and ultimately affect the baby and the bonding process.

-A word of advice, as part of your planning process, consult a doula, midwife, doctor, and other moms to get information not only on what you will need for your postpartum recovery but also on what has worked for them from their experience.
+A word of advice, as part of your planning process, consult a healthcare provider, a doula, midwife, doctor, and other moms to get information not only on what you will need for your postpartum recovery but also on what has worked for them from their experience.